Mwanza,Tanzania +255 759 682 826 bluevictoriatz@gmail.com

 Community Conservation Areas in Lake Victoria, Mara Bay-KBA

-Our mission is to establish community conservation areas (CCAs) in Lake Victoria to protect endangered fish species and ensure sustainable fishing practices.
-With funding from IUCN Save Our Species, we are currently focused on creating a CCA in Mara Bay KBA for the conservation of the critically endangered Labeo Victorianus, locally known as Ningu.
+Our mission to establish Community Conservation Areas (CCAs) in Lake Victoria has successfully led to the creation of a CCA in Mara Bay Key Biodiversity Area (KBA) for the conservation of the critically endangered Labeo victorianus, locally known as Ningu.
+With funding from Fondation Segré , through IUCN Save Our Species , we are currently focused on creating a CCA in Mara Bay KBA for the conservation of the critically endangered Labeo Victorianus, locally known as Ningu.

 Mr. Massaho explaining IUCN report on Lake Victoria fish species to Abharimba group clan